 However, the current behavior exhibited by many NBA superstars may have long lasting impacts on future NBA players.
 For example, NBA teams in the future may be hesitant to give stars such lucrative contracts.
 It is completely unappealing for fans to watch their team's best players force a trade.

 As a result of the deal, the top five NBA players are either in New York City or Los Angeles.
 Every player who has won a Finals MVP in the last five seasons now plays for a team in Los Angeles or New York.
 Furthermore, every player who has led the NBA in points for the regular season or playoffs in the past three seasons now plays for a team based in New York or Los Angeles.
-Similarly, every Win Shares leader for the playoffs in the past ten seasons plays for a team in California.
+Similarly, every Win Shares leader for the playoffs in the past ten seasons plays for a team in California or New York.

 The situation with Harden could have been predicted.
 When Coach Mike D’Antoni left Houston, the Rockets were inevitably going to have to trade Harden.
 D’Antoni is responsible for discovering and developing Harden as a superstar.
 Similar to when Michael Jordan near the end of his career would only play for legendary coach Phil Jackson.

 The pairing of Harden, Kevin Durant, and Kyrie Irving forms an unprecedented pairing of superstars.

 There are not any comparable teams in NBA history to what the Nets are featuring for the 2020-21 seasons.
 However, the same praise could be said of other legendary duos like Kobe Bryant and Shaquille O'Neal.
 There will never be another Shooting Guard and Center duo as effective as Kobe and Shaq.
 The same will likely be said of Harden and Durant.

 The blockbuster trade has the potential to be one of the most consequential trades in NBA history.
 The Nets could end up winning 3 NBA championships.
 And will form arguably the best “big three” in NBA history.